-2.3.
+2.4.
 To aid the reporting of compliance against waterways specification targets, the navigation area has been broken down into Management Units.
 These are definable stretches of river, individual broads, or marked channels within broads, where there is some level of uniformity of usage or general physical character.
 To help clarify the waterways specifications in waterbodies with marked channels, Appendix 2 shows where there are examples of two specifications, both within and outside of a marked channel.
 Significant volumes of sediment not meeting current waterways specifications can be found outside the marked channels, for example in Hickling Broad (191,550 m3) and Rockland Broad (103,260 m3).
 These two management units contribute 36% of the total identified dredging requirement for the whole of the Broads navigation.
 Separation of management units helps focus priorities.
 Many of these proposed changes are to regularise existing, but undocumented management specifications and to bring similar sites into a more consistent management approach.

-Revision to Breydon-Lower Yare commercial waterways specification

-2.4.
-A managed channel depth of 4m (below mean low water) has previously been reported for Breydon Water to Cantley.
-As commercial freight is not presently using this route, it is proposed to report on dredging requirements to meet a 2m waterway specification.
-Breydon Water has regular transit of smaller in-shore commercial fishing, harbour pilot and windfarm support vessels drawing less than 2m.
-If a request was made to the Authority for passage of commercial freight vessels drawing more than 2m, then the waterways specification and subsequent dredging requirements to facilitate that passage would be evaluated.
+Revision to Breydon-Lower Yare commercial waterways specification is proposed to report on dredging requirements and carry out to meet a 2 m waterway specification.
+Breydon Water has regular transit of smaller in-shore commercial fishing, harbour pilot and windfarm support vessels drawing less than 2 m.
+If a request was made to the Authority for passage of commercial freight vessels drawing more than 2 m, then the route would be planned, potentially with the aid of a pilot and any dredging requirements to facilitate that passage would be evaluated.
+Current water depths in the River Yare below Cantley and through Breydon Water are relatively stable.
+Latest hydrographic data show a water depth consistently greater than 3.5 m below mean low water level throughout this section, for the middle 2/3rds of the channel width.